What is The Performing Arts Project?

 Students will be required to provide proof of health and accident insurance, a physical exam, immunization records, and other pertinent information.
 These forms enable The Performing Arts Project to make sure students can receive care in area clinics or hospitals if necessary.
 Upon acceptance and receipt of the deposit, students will receive an email that contains login information including a unique username and password.
 The login information will be used to sign into a private database on The Performing Arts Project website on which students can submit most forms electronically.

-What are the room and board details?
+Where do the programs take place and what are the room and board details?

 Students of Panorama and Blueprint are housed in air-conditioned dormitories on the campus of Wake Forest University.
 All students are required to live on campus.
 Adult chaperones live with students and conduct nightly room checks at curfew.
 They are also available to help students with their personal needs such as doctor visits.
 Students are assigned to a room with a roommate in their same age range.
 Dormitories have common areas as well as coin laundry rooms.
 Students are asked to bring their own linens, but may purchase a linen package from the dormitory if they so choose.
 It is also recommended that they bring a mattress pad and/or a foam topper for the bed.
 Students eat on campus in the Student Union at the Fresh Food Company dining hall.
 They are served three meals a day with food service provided by Aramark Food Service.
 The dining hall has ample selections and accommodate students with eating limitations including vegetarians, vegans, and those with food allergies to nuts, gluten, and lactose.
-Students may also choose to eat at some of the other food options on campus, such as the food court; however, these options are covered in student tuition and require that the student pay the restaurant separately at the time of service.
+Students may also choose to eat at some of the other food options on campus, such as the food court; however, these options are not covered in student tuition and require that the student pay the restaurant separately at the time of service.